Pak says it's against militarisation of outer space

 He said Pakistan was a "strong proponent of the United Nations resolution on Prevention of Arms Race in Outer Space".

-"Boasting of such capabilities (to destroy satellite) is reminiscent of Don Quixote's tilting against windmills," he said, referring to India's test.
+"Boasting of such capabilities (to destroy satellite) is reminiscent of Don Quixote's tilting against windmills," he said, describing India's test as like fighting imaginary enemies.

 "We hope that countries which have in the past strongly condemned demonstration of similar capabilities by others will be prepared to work towards developing international instruments to prevent military threats relating to outer space," Faisal said, without naming any country.

-In New Delhi, the Ministry of External Affairs said in a statement that India has no intention of entering into an arms race in outer space.

-Pakistan said on Wednesday that it was against the militarisation of outer space, hours after India's announcement of shooting down a live satellite with a missile - a rare achievement that puts the country in an exclusive club of space super powers.
+Pakistan said on Wednesday that it was against the militarisation of outer space and took a swipe at India's announcement of shooting down a live satellite with a missile - a rare achievement that puts the country in an exclusive club of space super powers.

 The test makes India the fourth country in the world after the US, Russia and China to acquire the strategic capability to shoot down enemy satellites.